 - group — a string by which to group other runs; see Grouping

-- tensorboard — A boolean indicating whether or not copy all tensorboard logs wandb. see Tensorboard (default: False)
+- sync_tensorboard — A boolean indicating whether or not copy all tensorboard logs wandb. see Tensorboard (default: False)

 - reinit — whether to allow multiple calls to wandb.init in the same process (default: False)

-- id — A unique id for this run, must be globally unique within a project
+- id — A unique id for this run primarily used for resuming see Resuming, must be globally unique within a project

 - resume — if set to True, the run auto resumes; can also be a unique string for manual resuming; see Resuming (default: False)